Professor Jason Hall-Spencer

 MRes 2012 Sarah Heath, pH homeostasis in marine phytoplankton.

-MRes 2012 Giuseppe Sauria, Amphipods along pCO2 gradients (Erasmus placement from Ancona, Italy).
+MRes 2012 Giuseppe Sauria, Amphipods along pCO2 gradients (Erasmus from Ancona, Italy).

 PhD 2014 Grazyna Durak: silification mechanisms in algae.